pulp-platform/multispectral-riemannian/README.md

 ./run.sh [-bfd]
 ```

 Add the option `b` to execute the code on the Board.
 The parameter `f` keeps the compiler from using the FMA unit.
-Also, the option `d` forces the compiler to use soft division ans square root.
+Also, the option `d` forces the compiler to use soft division and square root.
 See the help page displayed with `./run.sh -h`.

 # License and Attribution